 Aside from stores in Paris and maybe a few big cities, grocery bags are not free.
 Most shoppers come ready for action with several canvas or plastic reusable bags in which to haul their groceries in France home.
 It’s just what you do!
 If you show up to the store empty handed, you can always buy a bag or two but it’s better to come prepared with your own bags.
+Plus it’s good for the environment to bring reusable bags.
 Most of them fold up into nice squares or fold into a pouch so they aren’t bulky at all.
 Or you can go French style and get a little granny cart like me.
 They’re totally hip, promise!

 4. Bring a 1-euro coin (or token) for a shopping cart.

 If you plan on using a shopping cart, make sure you bring a 1-euro coin or a little token to release a cart from the chain of locked carts.
-You get your coin or token back when you return the cart but you’ll need a coin to unlock it in the first place.
+You get your coin or token back when you return the cart and lock it back up, but you’ll need a coin to unlock it in the first place.